Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures

+A key aspect of a wave with $a_0>1$ interacting with a pair plasma is that it compresses the plasma without much pushback.
+At $a_0>1$, electrons and positrons both become relativistic and, as a result, experience a strong force from the wave’s magnetic field that pushes them forward.
+Because of the mass symmetry, no charge separation occurs during this motion.
+By contrast, in an electron--ion plasma the ions do not respond directly to the wave, so only the electrons experience the compression.
+This generates a charge-separation electric field that counteracts electron compression and also prevents the plasma sweep-up that we observe in a pair plasma.

-In a pair plasma, both species experience the same longitudinal force, so no charge separation develops and electrons and positrons undergo stronger compression.
-To isolate its impact, we analyze a simplified scenario in which a circularly polarized wave with \( a_0 \gg 1 \) propagates through a low-density, uniform plasma.
+To quantify the impact of the plasma compression, we analyze a simplified scenario in which a circularly polarized wave with \( a_0 \gg 1 \) propagates through a low-density, cold, uniform pair plasma.
 The low-density assumption allows us to treat the wave’s phase velocity \( v_{ph} \) as equal to \( c \) when calculating the particle dynamics.
 This is justified if the actual phase velocity satisfies \( (v_{ph} - c)/c \ll 2/a_0^2 \)~\cite{robinson.pop.2015}.
 In this regime, the particle dynamics is well known~\cite{gibbon_WorldScientific_2005}.
 Using this solution, we apply a Lagrangian formulation to calculate \( \partial x / \partial x_0 \), where \( x_0 \) is the initial position, and then determine the local electron and positron densities.
 This standard approach (details in \cref{sec:app: Pond dens enhance}) yields $n = \gamma n_0$, with $\gamma = 1 + a_0^2/2$.
 Thus, the density of each species increases by $\gamma$.

 We can now examine how the density compression modifies the wave itself.
 After expressing the transverse current \(j_{y,z}\) through the single-particle solutions for \(p_{y,z}\)~\cite{gibbon_WorldScientific_2005} and substituting it into Maxwell’s equations, written in the Coulomb gauge where \( \bm{E} = - c^{-1} \partial \bm{A}/\partial t \) and \( \bm{B} = \nabla \times \bm{A} \), we obtain the wave equations for the two components of the normalized vector potential, $\bm{a} = |e|\bm{A}/ m_e c^2 $,